alessandrorepola/floss/docs/ARCHITECTURE.md

 3. Different report formats
 4. External tool integrations

-This architecture supports PyFault's goals of providing a comprehensive, extensible, and user-friendly fault localization framework for Python projects.
+This architecture supports floss's goals of providing a comprehensive, extensible, and user-friendly fault localization framework for Python projects.